William Welton (missionary): Translations

 While Welton was in China, he translated different scriptures of the Bible into the Fuzhou dialect for distribution.
 They are as follows:

 Converts

 While he saw no converts throughout his seven years of service, he laid the ground for more missionaries that came to China after him.
-Notably, George Smith, described to have Welton’s spirit, came to China in August 1858, and by 1861, 4 people were baptized.
+Notably, George Smith, described to have Welton's spirit, came to China in August 1858, and by 1861, 4 people were baptized.
 In the end, the mission that Welton started baptized 10,000 people.

-One of the original four converts, Dang Dangbian (Tang Tang-pien), is described to be a convert of Welton’s, although he was baptized by the American Methodists.
+One of the original four converts, Dang Dangbian (Tang Tang-pien), is described to be a convert of Welton's, although he was baptized by the American Methodists.

-Political Legacy

-The Shen-kuang-szu Incident led to the formation of the first treaty port and later to further tensions between foreign entities and the local government.

-Commitment to the Church Missionary Society

-Upon his death in 1858, Welton gave £1500 to CMS.